|University Location||Perth, Western Australia|

 Those students whose applications are found to be competitive will be invited to participate in an in-person interview, which will include successfully completing a spatial awareness component.
 Interviews are held in Canada (Toronto & Vancouver), as well as in Perth, Australia, Singapore, and Hong Kong.
 Interviews for the 2020 intake are schedule to take place July 22 – August 2, 2019.

-*While the application deadline is May 30 each year, you are encouraged to apply as early as possible.
+*The application deadline for the UWA DMD program is May 29, 2020 (official deadline May 31 each year, Australia time).
+You are encouraged to apply as early as possible.

 Classes start: TBA